lindemannj/ticktok_techjam_2025/README.md

 This project was developed as part of the TikTokJam 2025 Hackathon.
 The challenge was to design a solution for automatically detecting and obscuring personal information in images.
 I participated solo and created a demo application that demonstrates a privacy-preserving workflow for images.

-The application allows users to upload images, automatically detects faces and text, and then blurs or pixelates these sensitive elements to protect privacy.
+The application allows users to upload images, automatically detects faces and text, and then pixelates these sensitive elements to protect privacy.
 This solution showcases a practical approach to handling personal data in shared media while maintaining usability.

 ## Features